codership/documentation/galeracluster/source/documentation/galera-manager-adding-clusters.rst

    SSH Keys for Default Host Configuration (Figure 8)

-These encryption keys are used to access the AWS Instances, the hosts that are generated by AWS using ``ssh``.
-Without them, you can't log into the server and make changes at the command-line.
+These encryption keys are used to access the hosts via SSH.

-The private key is entered in a box that appears when you click on *SSH Private Key*.
-It's saved by AWS and attached to the host in its system.
-With it, Galera Manager will generate a public key for it to be able to access the host.
-You can enter your own private key, but its not necessary.
-AWS will generate one for you behind-the-scenes.
-You won't be able to download it through Galera Manager or on AWS.
-So you may as well let AWS handle that part.
+You should provide the private key in case you want Galera Manager to use a specific key to access the hosts, for example if you have set up corresponding public keys on the hosts.
+You need to supply the key if you have chosen *unmanaged* host type, otherwise it is not required: Galera Manager will generate its own key pair.

-For you as administrator to access the host with ``ssh``, you will need to provide a public key that matches the format of the private key.
+For you as administrator to access the host with ``ssh``, you will need to provide one of your own public keys.
 Click on the icon of a key on the right, where it says, *Authorized Keys*.
 A box will appear like the one below in Figure 9 for you to paste in your public key from your own private key:

 .. figure:: ../images/galera-manager-add-ssh-public-key.png
    :width: 500px